 Italian casualties amounted to 30 dead.

-Altogether the Japanese attack on Pearl Harbour had sunk or severely damaged seven battleships and three destroyers.
+Altogether the Japanese attack on Pearl Harbour had destroyed three and severely damaged four battleships and three destroyers.
 Many aircraft had also been destroyed.

 The casualties were much higher: In just two hours the US Navy had lost 2000 killed and 710 wounded.